Design for Success: 10 Questions to Increase Dashboard Adoption

 by Greg DiRobbio, on January 17, 2017

 Have you ever been involved in a project to develop a dashboard that promises to answer everyone’s questions, takes months to develop, meets all requirements and then fails to be adopted?
 How does this happen?
 The great masterpiece you’ve spent the better part of a year developing is dead on arrival.
 It ends up collecting dust as users continue to fiddle with pivot tables and fall back to their old analysis methods.

-It’s all too common that users don’t have a clear vision of what they want in a dashboard.
+It’s all too common that users don’t have a clear vision of what they want in a data visualization project.
 They end up including every data element and measurement they can think of because, “someone might need it at some point”.
 What are they looking to measure?, well… everything!
 How are the looking to segment it?…every way possible!
 Don’t be seduced by the idea that you can solve every need under the sun with a single dashboard or you may end up making a behemoth that is complicated to use, slow to perform and too broadly scoped to be widely adopted.

 In my experience, the mostly widely adopted dashboards serve a single purpose, are rapidly prototyped, and evolve dynamically.
 When entering initial requirements gathering for a new dashboard, asking this list of 10 questions will help you to design for success by focusing the customer needs and providing you with the key information that you need to design for success.

 Start with these questions during the requirements gathering phase:

 1. In One Sentence, What is The Purpose of This Dashboard?

 This should define the scope.
 All dashboards should have a single purpose.
 Don’t let scope creep destroy your project.
 If a user can’t succinctly describe what the dashboard will be used for in one sentence that probably aren’t going to use it.